|

 In this section, we will first solve a slightly simpler problem:

-assuming that is an effective algebraically
+is an effective algebraically

 closed field and given a finite set of matrices